Assessment at CMU

 What will a CMU graduate know and be able to do at the end of their course of study?
 And how will we know if they get there?
 Those two questions are at the heart of assessment.

-Central Methodist University, in compliance with Higher Learning Commission, has developed an assessment plan to cultivate a culture of continuous improvement in student learning by assessing progress towards outcomes created by the Assessment Wheel and that also support the Mission Statement, which guides decisions in all CMU academic and non-academic programs.
-The process should:
+Central Methodist University, in compliance with Higher Learning Commission, has developed an assessment plan to cultivate a culture of continuous improvement in student learning by assessing progress towards outcomes created by an Assessment Wheel.
+The outcomes are also created to support our Mission Statement, which guides decisions in all CMU academic and non-academic programs.
+The assessment plan:

-- Be thoughtful, systematic, and driven by faculty;
+- Is thoughtful, systematic, and driven by faculty;

-- Reflect the goals of particular disciplines, as well as the University Learning Outcomes;
+- Reflects the goals of particular disciplines, as well as the University Learning Outcomes;

-- Guide departments and programs in the creation and refinement of curriculum.
+- Guides departments and programs in the creation and refinement of curriculum.